-Ladies First: Queen Latifah Blazes The Trail For Women
+Ladies First: Queen Latifah Blazes The Trail For All Women

-On Monday, July 11, 2016, Queen Latifah was honored at the VH1 Hip-Hop Honors celebration honoring the queens of hip hop.
+I July 2016, the former MC was honored at the VH1 Hip-Hop Honors celebration honoring the queens of hip hop.
 Queen began the performance with a slightly-tweaked version of Chicago’s “When You’re Good to Mama.”
 (If you forget, Queen Latifah was nominated for an Oscar for playing Mama Morton in the 2002 adaptation of the musical.)
 She went right into “Come Into My House,” an epic cut from her debut album All Hail the Queen (1989).

 And then Queen Latifah brought in her girls: Rah Digga, The Lady of Rage, Da Brat and YoYo joined Queen Latifah on stage for “Had It Up 2 Here.”